alexandreweiss/mpe-poc/README.md

 - A workstation that
   - can access to terraform website,
   - can access github.com to clone repository,
-  - can execute terraform code,
+  - can execute terraform code.
-  - access to AWS account using a user account
 - A terraform.tfvars containing values like in terraform.tfvars.sample

 # Assumptions